Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 ---

 I still use GitHub.
-I still like pull requests and the social part of open source there.
+I like pull requests and the social part of open source there.

-The title is deliberate rage bait, but the problem in this post is mostly GitHub Actions.
+Sooo... yes, the title is deliberate rage bait, but the problem in this post is mostly GitHub Actions.

 Actions became the slowest part of my feedback loop.
-One small fix becomes one push, one remote queue, and one hosted runner doing whatever it wants before it starts my job.
-If the job fails, I get the same loop again.
+One small fix can require a push, a remote queue, and a hosted runner before I see the result.
+If the job fails, I repeat the trip.

-The cost reaches past minutes.
-It breaks the thread in my head.
+The delay also breaks the thread in my head.

 ### AI MADE THE LIMIT SHOW UP EARLY

-AI changed my run rate.

-Before, I batched more work before a push.
-Now I can ask an agent for a small change, review the diff, and push again.
-That is useful.
-It also multiplies CI runs.

-One prompt can become four commits.
-A small refactor can cause a test run, a lint run, and more runs after each fix.
+AI changed how often I push.
+I used to batch more work into one commit.
+Now one prompt can become four reviewed commits, with a new run after each adjustment.
 AI can produce commits faster than a monthly quota can forgive them.

-The code moved faster than my CI budget.
-With AI, I multiplied my run count, so the GitHub Actions monthly usage limit started to show up too early.
-The quota was no longer an abstract line in billing.
-It became a hard stop in the middle of normal work.
+Those extra runs made me reach the GitHub Actions monthly limit much earlier.
+The limit stopped being an abstract line on the billing page.
+It became a hard stop during normal work.

-Waiting on hosted runners was already bad.
-Burning the monthly quota because AI made me iterate more often was worse.

-That is when I stopped treating local CI as a comfort tool.
-I needed a first pass that I could run near the code, before GitHub Actions entered the path.
+That hard stop pushed me to run the first CI pass near the code, before a hosted runner entered the path.
+It was only one part of the problem.

-### THIS CAN HAPPEN WITH ANY HOSTED RUNNER
+### THE HOSTED RUNNER IS THE DEPENDENCY

 GitHub Actions is where I hit the limit.
-The same failure mode exists with any hosted runner.
+The same failure mode exists with any hosted runner, including shared GitLab runners, CircleCI, and Bitbucket Pipelines.

-It can be a shared GitLab runner, CircleCI, Bitbucket Pipelines, or another managed CI fleet.
-If the first useful test result depends on a vendor queue, my work depends on that vendor's capacity, control plane, account rules, and billing meter.
+When the first test result depends on a vendor queue, my work also depends on that vendor's capacity, control plane, account rules, and billing meter.
+IMHO, hosted runners provide a useful clean environment, but every feedback round does not need one.

-Changing the provider leaves the same dependency in place.
-My code is ready, but someone else's computer has not started it.

-Hosted runners are still useful.
-They give me a clean environment and a final check outside my machine.
-I do not want them to control the full feedback loop.

-### THE LAST SIX MONTHS DID NOT HELP

-I looked again before writing this, because memory lies and status pages have timestamps.
+The recent GitHub incidents made this dependency hard to ignore.
 On `2026-08-20`, the main [GitHub Status page](https://www.githubstatus.com/) showed Actions at `99.33%` uptime over the previous 90 days.
-For a CI system, that is a lot of red time.

-The recent reports are rough.

 <table>
   <thead>